Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 7. Run the `HybPiper/reads_first.py` script.
 Use `while` loop to run on multiple samples.
 8. Run the `HybPiper/intronerate.py` script to get intron sequences.
 9. Run the `HybPiper/retrieve_sequences.py` script to get targeted gene sequences
+10. Run the `HybPiper/paralog_retriever.py` script to assess paralogs.
-10. Run `MAFFT` to align sequences.
+11. Run `MAFFT` to align sequences.
-11. Run `TrimAl` to trim alignments.
+12. Run `TrimAl` to trim alignments.
-12. Run `RAxML` to generate gene trees.
+13. Run `RAxML` to generate gene trees.
-13. Concatenate gene trees using `cat` command, each tree in a separate line.
+14. Concatenate gene trees using `cat` command, each tree in a separate line.
-14. Run `ASTRAL` to build the species tree.
+15. Run `ASTRAL` to build the species tree.
 ASTRAL is a java application, so its better to run it on the local computer rather than sending a job to the cluster.
 It's very fast so you can run on a laptop too!

 ### Count raw reads (optional!)